Last updated on December 22nd, 2024 at 07:01 am

 Problems with Wisteria

-Fungus and powdery mildew is a major problem for this Vine.
-It is best to plant it in full sun and avoid overspray from lawn sprinklers.
+Fungus and powdery mildew are major problems with this vine.
+Planting it in full sun and avoiding overspray from lawn sprinklers is best.
 Go organic and use neem oil to help with fungus problems.
-Neem oil will also kill insects but it will take several applications before neem oil works.
+Neem oil will also kill insects but it will take several applications before it works.
 Learn more about Insects and Diseases in Plants.

 Wisteria borers are also a big problem.
 They drill small holes into the larger stems.
 It’s best to use a good systemic borer control product to kill borers that are killing your Wisteria Vine.